Following on our previous article, Clinical applications of Botox is the other very trending topic of dermal fillers.

-One of the most frequent query that clients present to the aesthetic practitioner, is requesting to understand the difference between Botox and dermal fillers.
+One of the most frequent queries that clients present to the aesthetic practitioner, is requesting to understand the difference between Botox and dermal fillers.
 It is a probably the most common question posed to our clinic.
-This may be the result of a many new clients becoming more aware of the availability of aesthetic treatments and at times younger population seeking aesthetic treatment options.
+This may be the result of many new clients becoming more aware of the availability of aesthetic treatments and at times, the younger population seeking aesthetic treatment options.

-The main difference between the two, is that Botox is used to reduce the lines and wrinkles that are formed as a result movement/muscle activity.
-Botox is used to “paralyze” these muscles of expression, thus reducing wrinkles associated its action.
+The main difference between the two is that Botox is used to reduce the lines and wrinkles that are formed as a result of movement/muscle activity.
+Botox is used to “paralyse” these muscles of expression, thus reducing wrinkles associated with its action.

 Fillers are usually a temporary treatment with longevity varying from 6-18 months on average.
-Lip filler tends to wear out faster than fillers done on the nasolabial area.
-Lifestyle factors such as excessive smoking, consuming of alcohol or excessive exercise can also hasten the degradation of the product and reduce longevity of the product.
+Lip filler tends to wear out faster than fillers do on the nasolabial area.
+Lifestyle factors such as excessive smoking, consumption of alcohol or excessive exercise can also hasten the degradation of the product and reduce the longevity of the product.

-Fillers usually take about two week to settle in before one sees optimal results.
-Should a client feel that they require a top up or are dissatisfied with the appearance, they should reassess only after this time period.
+Fillers usually take about two weeks to settle in before one sees optimal results.
+Should a client feel that they require a top-up or are dissatisfied with the appearance, they should reassess only after this time period.

 Especially for those new to aesthetics, there are often questions relating to the do’s and don’t’s before having dermal filler injections.

 It is exceptionally important to choose your aesthetic practitioner wisely.
 Always ensure that all your necessary questions have been answered.
 Even more important, is to ensure that both yourself and the practitioner share the same expectation of the desired treatment.
 This will ensure patient satisfaction.
-Also be mindful of any aesthetic advice issued by the practitioner.
-Often clients need to be assisted, advised and guided as to best desired outcome – this is often determined by a variety of factors including age of patient, skin condition and anatomy of the face.
+Also, be mindful of any aesthetic advice issued by the practitioner.
+Often clients need to be assisted, advised and guided as to the best-desired outcome – this is often determined by a variety of factors including the age of patient, skin condition and anatomy of the face.

 Whilst we often highlight the aesthetic aspect of dermal fillers, it is important to remember that injecting a substance into the face is ultimately a medical procedure and as such, the necessary precautions need to be considered.